Frequently Asked Questions

 - How many students are accepted each year?

-The program admits 24 students each fall.
+The program admits 24 students each summer.

 - Must the courses in the program be followed in a particular sequence?

 Yes, the Surgical Technology courses must follow in sequence, and there is a continuation and completion policy stating that both theory and clinical courses in one term must be successfully completed before moving on to the next term.
 The prerequisite courses MUST be completed before acceptance in the Surgical Technology Program.

 - CPR AED for Healthcare Providers, First Aid, and HIV / AIDS–7 hours, I have completed these but not by credit classes.
 As a result, it will not show on my transcript will that be a problem?